Table of Contents:

 My Best Painting Advice: Choosing your Color and Paint

 Most people spend a ton of time deciding which color.
-This is important, obviously!
+Obviously, this is important.

 Black Door & Trim, Fall 2017